ashleyzam/ashleyzam/README.md

 - 🎓 [Ada ITW](https://www.linkedin.com/school/ada-itw/)
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/ashley-zamudio-452b96236/)

-- I’ve been refining my project management skills with volunteer opportunities and side projects I’m looking for an opportunity where I can put those abilities to work for a mission I’m  —passionate about.
+- I’ve been refining my project management skills with volunteer opportunities and side projects I’m looking for an opportunity where I can put those abilities to work for a mission —I’m passionate about.
 <!--
 **ashleyzam/ashleyzam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 --/>